 Also, it's not just the safety of the clocks you have to worry about.
 One hard knock and the clock could come crashing down, becoming a hazard to anyone unfortunate enough to be standing underneath it at the time.

 Food Processing Facilities

-The GNP Company — most famous for Gold'n Plump and Just BARE Chicken — selected a American Time SiteSync IQ wireless timekeeping system and installed a mix of both analog and digital clocks throughout their facilities.
+The GNP Company — most famous for Gold'n Plump and Just BARE Chicken — selected a American Time SiteSync IQ wireless clock system and installed a mix of both analog and digital clocks throughout their facilities.
 These clocks were arranged to be easily seen from each workstation and were also covered with polycarbonate guards to protect them from the variety of cleaning rinses used during the spray-down process.